avalings/Web-Scraping-and-Visualization-of-LVMH-Financial-Data/README.md

 # Web-Scraping-and-Visualization-of-LVMH-Financial-Data
-I scraped historical financial data from LVMH’s Wikipedia page using Python’s requests and BeautifulSoup libraries; the table included key yearly metrics from 2006 to 2017: Sales, Net Profit, and Total Equity (in million euros)
+I scraped historical financial data from LVMH’s Wikipedia page using Python’s requests and BeautifulSoup libraries; the table included key yearly metrics from 2006 to 2017: Sales, Net Profit, and Total Equity (in million euros).
+The project was conducted solely for personal learning purposes and not for commercial use.